-Roethisberger has won two Super Bowls, but no Super Bowl MVPs.
+Roethlisberger has won two Super Bowls, but no Super Bowl MVPs.
 Big Ben has led the league in passing yards twice and has been selected to the Pro Bowl seven-times, but has never been a league MVP.
 He has seven NFL records and sits near the top in many QB categories.
-Most importantly, Roethisberger has been the face of a Steelers organization who has consistently been good and sometimes great for the past 17 years.
+Most importantly, Roethlisberger has been the face of a Steelers organization who has consistently been good and sometimes great for the past 17 years.

 Four-time Super Bowl Champ and many NFL records

 Gronkowski has helped revolutionize an entire position.
 The TE position has seen some studs come along (Shannon Sharpe, Tony Gonzalez) but none quite as prolific as Gronk.
 Gronkowski has many single game/season, career and postseason records while being a pivotal piece on one of the greatest dynasties in NFL history.
 Then his decision to join Brady in Tampa Bay and play a significant role on yet another Super Bowl team lets him walk into Canton with ease.

 Third all-time in career rushing yards (16,000).
 Most seasons with 1,200 yards (12).

 The last guy on my first ballot list is the ageless wonder Frank Gore.
 Gore proves that a play does not need to dominate the game at any given one time to make it to Canton.
 Gore has made five-Pro Bowls over his career but only one second-team All Pro team.
 The committee will reward Gore for his devotion to the game and because he played the running back position.

 Super Bowl Champ and arguably the best TE ever.
 Five-time All-Pro